Scholarship Search Options

 - We like that Nitro College allows users to search their scholarship database without needing to set up a free account and profile first.
-You can set up an account to receive email updates with scholarships personalized to your preferences, or you can simply dive right in to their extensive listing of scholarships broken into categories like state, deadline, award amount, ethnicity, and field of study.
+If you’d like, you can set up an account to receive email updates with scholarships personalized to your preferences.

 - United Negro College Fund has a scholarship search engine and allows you to browse lists of scholarships with upcoming deadlines.

-- Scholly has scholarships for high school students and current college students, and their adaptive matching engine will pair you with scholarships you qualify for.
+- Scholly has scholarships for high school students and current college students.
 However, most Scholly features (including their scholarship search) require a paid plan.
-Plans start at $2.92/month (annual plan).
+Plans start at $2.92/month.
 Scholly explains that they’ve chosen a paid model in order to keep their site ad free and to protect student data from ever being sold.
 With that said, Scholly might be right for you if you have hesitations about entering personal information into a scholarship profile.

 Scholarships for Philadelphia Residents

 - Each year, the Philadelphia Foundation offers more than 200 local scholarships.
 While each scholarship has individual criteria and requirements, a common application is used for all scholarships, allowing an applicant to simply submit a single application to be considered for every available scholarship.
 Applications are usually due in early May, but be sure to check the site for this year’s deadline.